 Portrait of Manitowoc Community Art Project

 The Rahr-West Art Museum is proud to present the Portrait of Manitowoc Project, an artist residency and community art project in collaboration with local portrait artist Sonia Vasquez that celebrates the diversity of Manitowoc.
 This project is generously funded by the Art Bridges Foundation and Coolest Coast Manitowoc joins us as a media partner.

+Representation matters.
 The community is invited to create self-portraits on provided paper that will be combined with Vasquez’s work into a large-scale installation work that will serve as a vibrant and diverse portrait of our community at this current point in history.
 Participants will be asked to reflect on their identity and what it means to them to be a citizen of Manitowoc.
-The final installation will be on exhibit at the Rahr-West Art Museum beginning in March of 2021 and will travel to different locations throughout town after it is at the Museum.
+The final installation will be on exhibit at the Rahr-West Art Museum beginning February 28, 2021 and run through June 1, 2021.

 Sonia Vasquez, a native of Manitowoc, has a Bachelor’s of Fine Art from the University of Milwaukee-Wisconsin in painting and drawing.
 Sonia has become increasingly interested in classical painting and drawing since she was in her teens, often referencing the old masters as inspiration.
 More information on Sonia and her work can be found at www.soniavasquezart.com.